akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240210000000/index.md

 **ABSTRACT**
-<b>Vision-Language</b> (VL) models have gained significant research focus, enabling remarkable advances in multimodal <b>reasoning.</b> These architectures typically comprise a vision encoder, a <b>Large</b> <b>Language</b> <b>Model</b> <b>(LLM),</b> and a projection module that aligns visual features with the <b>LLM's</b> representation space.
+<b>Vision-Language</b> (VL) models have gained significant research focus, enabling remarkable advances in <b>multimodal</b> <b>reasoning.</b> These architectures typically comprise a vision encoder, a <b>Large</b> <b>Language</b> <b>Model</b> <b>(LLM),</b> and a projection module that aligns visual features with the <b>LLM's</b> representation space.
 Despite their success, a critical limitation persists: the vision encoding process remains decoupled from user queries, often in the form of image-related questions.
 Consequently, the resulting visual features may not be optimally attuned to the query-specific elements of the image.
-To address this, we introduce <b>QA-ViT,</b> a Question Aware Vision <b>Transformer</b> approach for multimodal <b>reasoning,</b> which embeds question awareness directly within the vision encoder.
+To address this, we introduce <b>QA-ViT,</b> a Question Aware Vision <b>Transformer</b> approach for <b>multimodal</b> <b>reasoning,</b> which embeds question awareness directly within the vision encoder.
 This integration results in dynamic visual features focusing on relevant image aspects to the posed question. <b>QA-ViT</b> is model-agnostic and can be incorporated efficiently into any VL architecture.
-Extensive experiments demonstrate the effectiveness of applying our method to various multimodal architectures, leading to consistent improvement across diverse tasks and showcasing its potential for enhancing visual and scene-text understanding.
+Extensive experiments demonstrate the effectiveness of applying our method to various <b>multimodal</b> architectures, leading to consistent improvement across diverse tasks and showcasing its potential for enhancing visual and scene-text understanding.

 {{</citation>}}

-### (111/220) Animated Stickers: Bringing Stickers to Life with Video Diffusion (David Yan et al., 2024)
+### (111/224) Animated Stickers: Bringing Stickers to Life with Video Diffusion (David Yan et al., 2024)

 {{<citation>}}